isayev/ASE_ANI/README.md

 ## Installation
 Clone this repository into desired folder and add environmental variables from `bashrc_example.sh` to your `.bashrc`.

+To test the code run the python script: examples/ani_quicktest.py

+Computed energies on a working installation are (eV):
+Initial Energy:  -2078.502822821320
+Final   Energy:  -2078.504266011399

 For use cases please refer to examples folder with several iPython notebooks

 ## Cool stuff